cnag-aat/FOAM/README.md

 Version 0.5 is available and the different upgrades are shown in the corresponding tag.

 # Taxonomic range
 FOAM has been used to assemble the mitogenomes of several ERGA-BGE species.
 It has been successful across different taxa including insects, sponges, archnids and vertebrates.
-Previous versions were used in various genomes see the publications below.
+Previous versions were used in various genomes, see some the publications below.

 # Workflow
 FOAM Snakemake rulegraph summarizing all the steps.